Cat senses: Sight

 Cats have a tapetum lucidum, which is a reflective layer behind the retina that sends light that passes through the retina back into the eye.
-While this improves the ability to see in darkness and enables cats to see using roughly one-sixth the amount of light that humans need, it appears to reduce net visual acuity, thus detracting when light is abundant.
+They also have a high number of rods in their retina that are sensitive to dim light.
+While these improve the ability to see in darkness and enable cats to see using roughly one-sixth the amount of light that humans need, they appear to reduce net visual acuity, thus detracting when light is abundant.
 A cat's visual acuity is anywhere from 20/100 to 20/200, which means a cat has to be at 6 metres to see what an average human can see at 20 or 30 metres.
 Cats seem to be nearsighted, which means they cannot see far objects as well.
 The ability to see close objects would be well-suited for hunting and capturing prey.
 In very bright light, the slit-like pupil closes very narrowly over the eye, reducing the amount of light on the sensitive retina, and improving depth of field.
 Big cats have pupils that contract to a round point.
-The tapetum and other mechanisms give the cat a minimum light detection threshold up to seven times lower than that of humans.
 Variation in color of cats' eyes in flash photographs is largely due to the reflection of the flash by the tapetum.